Tuesday, March 24, 2026

 Dear Kevin,

-Thank you for reaching out to share your thoughts regarding the release of information related to Jeffrey Epstein’s case.
-I appreciate you taking the time to contact me, as hearing directly from constituents helps me better represent the 11th District of Texas.
+Thank you for contacting me regarding the release of records related to the investigation of Jeffrey Epstein.
+I appreciate you taking the time to share your views, and I value hearing directly from the people I represent.

 Sincerely,